Introduction to R

 Objects vs. variables

-What are known as objects in R are known as variables in many other programming languages.
-Depending on the context, object and variable can have drastically different meanings.
+The naming of objects in R is somehow related to variables in many other programming languages.
+In many programming languages, a variable has three aspects: a name, a memory location, and the current value stored in this location.
+R abstracts from modifiable memory locations.
+In R we only have objects which cn be named.
+Depending on the context, name (of an object) and variable can have drastically different meanings.
 However, in this lesson, the two words are used synonymously.
 For more information see: https://cran.r-project.org/doc/manuals/r-release/R-lang.html#Objects

 R